 Best-selling suspense writer, Mary Theresa Eleanor Higgins was born in the Bronx, New York, on December 24, 1927.
 She was one of three children to her Irish father and American-born mother, who was also of Irish descent.
 As an author, she is more famously known as Mary Higgins Clark.
-As someone who found success later in life, she is an inspiration for potential writers of all ages.
+As she found success later in life, she is an inspiration for writers of all ages.

 Higgins Clark developed an interest in writing early on in her life.
 By age seven, she had already composed her first poem and even began keeping a journal.
 While still in grammar school, she would also write plays, which her friends would act in.

 The Great Depression had not affected Higgins Clark’s family when she was still a baby; but by the time she was 10 years old, her family experienced significant financial troubles.
 Her parents had owned an Irish pub, and many of the bar’s patrons were unable to pay back their tabs.
 In 1939, Higgins Clark’s father died in his sleep, and her mother struggled to support her three children.
 When her mother was unable to find a job, Higgins Clark moved out of her bedroom; this allowed her mother to rent the room out in order to help pay the bills.

 Mary Higgins Clark attended Villa Maria Academy after she graduated from Saint Francis Xavier Grammar School.
 At the Academy, the principal, as well as several teachers, encouraged Higgins Clark to grow her writing abilities.
 She made her first attempt to get published at 16, but her manuscript was rejected.
 During this time, Higgins Clark also worked as a switchboard operator at the Shelton Hotel to help pay the bills; unfortunately, her family was still forced to move out of the house and into an apartment.